 Diabetes can cause changes in the small blood vessels on your retina even though you may not notice a difference in your vision.
 By getting your eyes checked every year, your optometrist can closely monitor your eyes and detect early signs of damage before they harm your vision.

 A contact lens check up is £50.
-However, if you order your contact lenses from us, we will refund £20 to you by deducting it from your contact lens purchase cost.
+However, if you order 3 months+ contact lenses from us, we will refund £20 to you by deducting it from your contact lens purchase cost.

 During a contact lens assessment/check up, your optometrist will discuss the different contact lens types that are available, which suit your needs and lifestyle.
 The exterior eye is then checked to ensure that it is healthy and suitable for contact lenses.
 The chosen contact lenses will be trialed for a short period of time.
 In addition, a lesson in the insertion and the removal of contact lenses will be provided, if required.
 At the end of the trial, your optometrist will discuss your experience with the lenses and conduct tests to make certain that the material is compatible with your eyes.
 A further trial may be necessary in order to provide you with the best fitting contact lenses.